mmuduganti/spring-boot-admin-demo/README.md

 * Mail and desktop notification on status change
 * Event journal of status changes (non persistent)

+## Build & Run
 ```
 ./gradlew bootRun

+And access the page at http://localhost:8080
 ```
 ## Screenshots